 The tennis schedule allows for games to be played almost every day, which means there are plenty of betting opportunities for tennis bettors to take advantage of.
 Especially if you plan to parlay any bets - you will want to understand the odds and how they work to start making smart betting decisions.

 As the lockdown eases, we look forward to the next major competitions on the professional tennis circuit.
-The odds for the U.S. Open are now available.
+The odds for US Open are now available.
 The odds are subject to change so make sure to check back with this page.
-The odds were last updated on April 21, 2021:
+The odds were last updated on July 13, 2021: